vhcontre/ingenieria-de-software-2/how-to/semana-ht.04/tutorial.md

-# 📅 Semana 3 – CRUD, Validaciones y Serialización
+# 📅 How to 3 – CRUD, Validaciones y Serialización

 | Semana | Objetivos principales                        |
 | ------ | -------------------------------------------- |